HoldenMalinchock/feedback-management/README.md

 1. Nuxt UI
    - This is used to give me some basic components, the cards, table, input fields ect
 2. TailwindCss
-   - I used this to improve the look of the app rather than boostrap
+   - I used this to improve the look of the app
 3. Zod
    - Zod is a excellent runtime validation tool for JS/TS.
 I used it for our form submissions as it integrated nicely with the Nuxt UI form group but I use zod in my own projects for all things validation.
 Zod mixes TS types with type inference and runtime type checking and can't be beat.